 Vijay Vilas Palace

-Built in 1929 by Vijayrajji, the palace is a remarkable icon of the blend of architectural styles like local Kutch, Rajasthan and Bengal.
+Built-in 1929 by Vijayrajji, the palace is a remarkable icon of the blend of architectural styles like local Kutch, Rajasthan and Bengal.
 The place is situated in 450 acres of verdant greenery with almost 2 km of private beach.
 Constructed from red sandstone in the exotic Rajput style, the palace has a central dome and a colored glass window.
 The inside of the palace is beautiful, exquisite with stunning instances of Rajputana art, likable to both professional as well as amateur artists and experts.

 Standing on the sea shores of Mandvi, Vijay Vilas Palace has been the location for the filming of many blockbuster flicks.
 With amazingly breathtaking views, this site is definitely cannot be excluded from your itinerary.

 One of most picturesque beaches located along the 1666 km long Gujarat coastline, Mandvi beach is one of the most peaceful and serene places to be.
-Located on the banks on the Rukmati River, near the Kashi- Vishwanath Temple, the beach is also sometimes called the Kashi Vishwanath Beach.
-Due to its cool and refreshing atmosphere, the place is famous with honeymooners, as well as a sought after destination for family vacation.
+Located on the banks on the Rukmavati River, near the Kashi- Vishwanath Temple, the beach is also sometimes called the Kashi Vishwanath Beach.
+Due to its cool and refreshing atmosphere, the place is famous with honeymooners, as well as a sought-after destination for family vacation.
 Walking along the pleasant coast, watching windmills and birds and taking a short camel ride is one of the most memorable experiences.
 In addition to this, the place is also known for its exquisite arts and crafts as well as a full day trip across the town covering a number of old princely buildings, palaces as well as ancient temples.

-Just as other Swaminarayan Temples across India, this temple is also has beautiful and brightly colored wood carvings mostly depicting Lord Krishna and Radha.
+Just as other Swaminarayan Temples across India, this temple also has beautiful and brightly colored wood carvings mostly depicting Lord Krishna and Radha.
 The temple is located on the same spot where Lord Swaminarayan used to sit with the other holy men when he came along this route to Bhuj.

-The local ambience is just amazing and as the year ends and weather cools, the temple begins to shine with festival lights, the ambience of which offers a truly warm retreat.
+The local ambience is just amazing and as the year ends and the weather cools, the temple begins to shine with festival lights, the ambience of which offers a truly warm retreat.